 The reason is the rise in attacks against hospitals, medical research units, and even patients that we’ve seen during the pandemic – in particular, the October attack against the Psychotherapy Center Vastaamo in Finland, in which sensitive information related to tens of thousands of patients was compromised.

-The Vastaamo case is a prime example of an attacker who is motivated by money and attempting to monetizing personal data by directly blackmailing patients instead of institutions.
+The Vastaamo case is a prime example of an attacker who is motivated by money and attempting to monetise personal data by directly blackmailing patients instead of institutions.
 It takes a ruthless attacker to target heath data in general, but we have only seen a handful of attackers around the world who are evil enough to target patients directly.

 Going after individuals as opposed to institutions and companies is not a trend yet, but we are seeing indicators that it could become a trend in the near future.
 I’m worried about this.
 The Chief Research Officer at F-Secure is worried about this trend, so you probably should be too.

 If you’re purely looking for profit, targeting hospitals in the middle of a pandemic is a great idea because they have to continue operations no matter what.
-Clearly, there are people out there who are willing to capitalize on this opportunity.
+Clearly, there are people out there who are willing to capitalise on this opportunity.

 When the pandemic hit in March of 2020, I posted a public message to ransomware gangs telling them “Stay away from hospitals during the pandemic.”
 I wasn’t expecting much of a response, but I did get a response.
-Five organized crime gangs went on the record saying “Ok, fair enough.
+Five organised crime gangs went on the record saying “Ok, fair enough.
 We won’t go after hospitals during the pandemic.”
 This was a nice surprise, but you can’t really trust a response given by professional criminals.
-And indeed, we have seen attacks against hospitals, medical institutions and patients and patients.
+And indeed, we have seen attacks against hospitals, medical institutions and patients.